Social care providers and Direct Payments

 What does this mean for you as a provider?

-• Explain how they can compliment, raise concerns or complain about your service if they wish to do so.
+- Explain how they can complement, raise concerns or complain about your service if they wish to do so.

 Finally, draw up an agreement in the appropriate format so that both parties are clear what is required, making sure everyone knows how much the service purchased will cost.

-If you would like to know more about direct payments please contact the Warwickshire County Council Independent Living Team.
+If you would like to know more about Direct Payments, please contact the Warwickshire County Council Direct Payments Support Team.